Gene K. (they/them)

 Bachelor of Music from University of Miami Frost School of Music

-Gene combines his unique talent as a performer with his patient, intuitive instruction as a teacher to give students creative and personalized lessons.
-He comes from a family of educators and guides each student with genuine interest in their progress and self-confidence.
+Gene combines their unique talent as a performer with patient, intuitive instruction as a teacher to give students creative and personalized lessons.
+Gene comes from a family of educators and guides each student with genuine interest in their progress and self-confidence.

 Check out The Gene Knific Trio